J-morag/MAPF/README.md

         >> Note: An example is provided in Main.java, using the runMultipleExperimentsExample() method.

         In order to run experiments you will need:
-        RunManager class that extends Environment.A_RunManager and implements the following
+        RunManager class that extends Environment.RunManagers.A_RunManager and implements the following
         1.  abstract void setSolvers(); // choose solvers to add (one or more)
             Example: solvers.add(new CBS_Solver())